As schools stuff books with key words

 School Reading Lists & Book Fair Books

 Clear Education Power Concentrations?
 Large insiders squeeze out small outsiders in this closed system.
 Authority guides standardized-book purchases from approved lists, embedding these lesson materials in schools.

 Profit Conspiracy?
-Subsidies and kick-back financial incentives to schools reign.
-Big government and big business direct money flows to partnering book presses and test makers.
+Financial subsidies and kick-back incentives reign in schools.
+Big government and big businesses direct money flows to partnering book presses and test makers.
 Profit seems to rank higher than learning.

 System-Wide Bans?
 Deliberate obstacles block independent books.
 These include professional reviews and grade-level ratings from companies in opposition to competition.
 The conspiracy supports assembly line products.

 Starlets?
 School reading lists and book fair books are government-sanctioned.
 They empower a few publishers, reduce diversity in the supply chain and obstruct the entry of beneficial titles into general programs.

 VA-VA-VOOM Service?
 Parents of public school children may be discouraged from buying anything but book fair books.
 They feel obligated to buy books on age-based reading lists.
 Independent books are excluded.

 Screen Test?
 Outside books cannot be used to prepare for inside tests.
 The administration exerts controls on book buying and promotion from within.
 Graduating students of this system may function poorly in the real world.